plannigan/columbo/docs/usage-guide/optional-questions-and-branching.md

 print(user_answers)
 ```

-For this example, the output display while iterating over the interactions is the interesting part of the program.
-However, it is important to note that is only possible for the `Answers` dictionary to have a key-value pair for
+The import thing to note in the example above is that the `Answers` dictionary can have a key-value pair for
 `has_key` or `has_hammer`, not both.

 ## Command Line Interface

 In addition to providing an interactive terminal based UI to ask the user each question, `columbo` can also generate a
 command line argument parser based on the list of `Interaction`s.
-When used in this manor, `Echo` & `Acknowledge` are
+When used in this manner, `Echo` & `Acknowledge` are
 ignored.
-To produce a consistent command line argument format, the value of each question's `name` will be transformed
+To produce a consistent command line argument format, `columbo` will do the following to the value of each
-using the following rule:

-* If the there are any upper-case characters, lower-case characters will be used.
-* If the there are is a space character, a dash will be used in its place.
-* If the there are is an underscore character, a dash will be used in its place.
+question's `name`:

+* Lower-case it
+* Replace space character with dash
+* Replace underscore character with dash

 For example: